Action Beats

 If the action beat comes at the end of a spoken sentence:

-Use a period rather than a comma (like for dialogue tags) at the end of dialog.
+Use a period rather than a comma (like for dialogue tags) at the end of dialogue.
 The action beat is not attached to the dialogue in any way other than it being physically next to it.
 Here’s an example:

 “Strawberry smoothie, please.”
 I pulled out my wallet to pay.
 “No receipt.”